ZakariasLaws/raid-constellation/README.md

 * -nrExecutors <number\>
   * Set the number of executors to use (each executor runs asynchronously on a separate thread)
 * -context: Comma separated list of strings, containing at least one value, for example "label-1,test,2kb".
 The Predictor will only steal tasks with at least one matching label

+Only two models are in this repository (mnist, mnist_cnn).
+Additional ones need to be added manually, as they can be large.
+Store new models in `/tensorflow/tensorflow_serving/models/` in the TensorFlow **SavedModel** format, see [TensorFlow SavedModel](https://www.tensorflow.org/beta/guide/saved_model), and update the TensorFlow Model Serving config file.

 #### Source
 The source requires the following arguments: